zxy-ml84/LMM4Rec/README.md

 * torch==1.10.3
 * torch_scatter==2.0.6

+## Update:
+We intend to submit this version to the multi-modal recommendation library shortly.

 ## Usage
 * Configure the xx.conf file in the directory named conf. (xx is the name of the model you want to run)</li>